Flowers for honey

 Photo 1: Flower of a rockrose with a bee resting on it

-In this picture below you can see a bee flying, which is headed to pollinate the lavender flowers.
+Focusing on the visual, here below you can see a bee flying, which is on its way to pollinate the wild lavender flowers.

 Bee heading for lavender flowers